Last Updated on 28-Nov-2020 by Charles Maxwell

 The method—called the 3-point estimating method—consists of making individual estimates of the best, worst, and most likely cost or time required for the many small tasks that compose a complete project.
 When making estimates, I have found it is often easier to first determine the worst and best cases and then select the most likely.

-The technique works equally well to quantify capital and operating cost, as well as schedules.
+The technique works equally well to quantify capital and operating costs, as well as schedules.

 Project managers can further enhance their estimates by using a panel of experts to make various independent 3-point estimates for the small tasks and then compiling those estimates.
 I have done this, and it works well.
 This improves objectivity and team buy-in.